-- The SafePani model guarantees reliable drinking water services, free from faecal contamination, to rural schools (primary and secondary) and community clinics in rural Bangladesh. - In 2024, the Planning Commission in collaboration with the Local Government Division of the Government of Bangladesh confirmed national budget commitments from 2024 to 2030 to co-fund a results-based contract for safe drinking water services for public schools and community clinics in Khulna District in the coastal zone. - At a cost of less than USD 1 per person per year, this will benefit around 230,000 pupils and 2,400 daily outpatients in Khulna District (excluding Khulna City Corporation). - There are opportunities to progressively scale up SafePani nationally to achieve SDG 6.1, achieving significant education, health, development, and economic benefits for tens of millions of children and vulnerable people.
+- The SafePani model guarantees reliable drinking water services, free from faecal contamination, to rural schools (primary and secondary) and community clinics in rural Bangladesh. - The Government of Bangladesh has co-designed the SafePani model with a results-based contract for 1,174 schools and health clinics in Khulna District from 2025 to 2030. - The Government of Bangladesh has made a budget allocation of 50% of the project costs until 2030.
+The Uptime Catalyst Facility will match the government's results-based contracting payments on an annual basis. - At a cost of less than USD 1 per person per year, this will benefit around 215,000 pupils and 2,400 monthly outpatients in Khulna District (excluding Khulna City Corporation). - The Ministry of Primary and Mass Education is exploring how the SafePani model can be applied nationally to 65,566 primary schools attended by 20 million children.